 With more and more shopping happening online these days, a good return policy has become essential.
 When you can’t examine or try on the product you’re buying, you need to know that you have options beyond just taking the financial hit.
-And even if you are shopping at brick-and-mortar stores, who hasn't had second thoughts about an item?

 Regardless of why you’re no longer keen on keeping what you’ve purchased, there are a few key elements to a good return policy.
 Being able to easily return items without a receipt is always a plus, while having a long return period is another key.
 You should also look for flexibility.
-The best policies will offer multiple methods for returns, as well as options for store credit if you don't meet the return criteria.
-We've scoured all the top retailers to find the best store return policies out there.
-Here’s how to cash in.

 Some restrictions do apply.
-Check the JCPenney return policy for stipulations around fine jewelry, appliances, electronics, furniture, mattresses and more.
+Check the JCPenney return policy for stipulations around fine jewelry, appliances, electronics, furniture, mattresses, and more.

-The American Eagle return policy offers free in-store returns on all purchases, even if you bought the item online.
+American Eagle’s return policy offers free in-store returns on all purchases, even if you bought the item online.
 The same goes for the American Eagle exchange policy.
 When returning or swapping out an online purchase, the retailer asks that you bring along your delivery invoice and whatever credit card you used to make the purchase.

 According to the Walmart return policy, the store’s official position is that all non-receipt returns are subject to a refund verification process.
 That said, most items can be returned with or without a receipt either in-store or online within 90 days of purchase.
 Pretty easy.